 Preface

 At the request of the Papua New Guinea Department of Treasury (DOT) and the Bank of Papua New Guinea (BPNG), two World Bank missions visited Port Moresby, respectively during May 18-29 and November 4-13, 2015.
-The first World Bank mission comprised Ms. Wei Zhang (Task Team Leader) and Mr. Carel Oosthuizen (Consultant) and the second comprised Mr Craig Thorburn, Technical Advisor, and Mr. Carel Oosthuizen (Consultant), to provide advice to the Papua New Guinea (PNG) authorities on the financial sector regulatory and supervisory architecture.
+The first World Bank mission comprised Ms. Wei Zhang (Task Team Leader) and Mr. Carel Oosthuizen (Consultant) and the second comprised Mr. Craig Thorburn, Technical Advisor, and Mr. Carel Oosthuizen (Consultant), to provide advice to the Papua New Guinea (PNG) authorities on the financial sector regulatory and supervisory architecture.

 The first mission met with the DOT Secretary, the BPNG Governor, Deputy Governor, Assistant Governors and other senior staff of the BPNG; the Insurance Commissioner and staff from the PNGIC; the Securities Commissioner; representatives of the Independent Consumer & Competition Commission; the National Statistician; representatives from NGOs, including the Institute of National Affairs; and representatives from various private sector entities, including Bank of South Pacific, BSP Capital, Capital Insurance Group, Credit Corporation, Deloitte, Kina Group of Companies, KPMG, Nambawan Superannuation Fund, PacWealth, Petrusio Capital Partners, Port Moresby Stock Exchange, and QBE Insurance.
 Also, the mission met with the World Bank country manager, representatives of the Asia Development Bank and the IFC.